G3RGES/G3RGES/README.md

 ### Hi there 👋
-- 🤔 I am a graduate from Commerce College with a passion for building functioning and good-looking websites.
-I am currently learning React.js to pursue a career as a front-end React developer.
-I am a quick learner, a good team player, and I am always eager to learn and grow.
-I am excited to use my skills and knowledge to contribute to the success of a team and build innovative and user-friendly websites.
+- 🤔 I am a recent graduate of commerce college and I am currently learning React.js to work as a front-end developer.
+I am passionate about building functional and good-looking sites, and I am a quick learner and a team player.
+I am always learning and growing, and I am excited to become a next big thing in the web development industry.
 - 🌱 I’m currently learning react.js to work as a frontend react.js developer
 - 🔭 I’m currently looking for a junior position as a react.js developer
 - 😄 [My Website](https://precious-stardust-520c3c.netlify.app/)
+ ## Skills
+- React.js
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
 <!--
 **G3RGES/G3RGES** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.